lukelawlor/cgd/README.md

 # cgd
-This repo contains some demonstrational code for teaching C and SDL
+This repo contains some demonstrational code for teaching C, SDL, and game programming.